saberland/saber/website/pages/docs/data-source.md

 layout: docs
 ---

-You can fetch data from anywhere in your pages, this is achieved by a concept call __Data Source__.
+You can fetch data from anywhere in your pages, this is achieved by a concept called __Data Source__.

 Data Source is literally a source of data that you can inject under [`page.data`](./pages.md#the-page-object) object, you can create a data source by populating a file in `data` folder: